davismcc/archive-scater/README.md

 ## Highlights

 The `scater` package allows you to do some neat things relatively quickly.
 Some highlights are shown below with example code and screenshots.

+1. Automated computation of QC metrics
+1. Transcript quantification from read data with pseudo-alignment
+2. Data format standardisation
+3. Rich visualisations for exploratory analysis
+4. Seamless integration into the Bioconductor universe
+5. Simple normalisation methods

 For details of how to use these functions, please consult the **vignette** and **package documentation**.
 The plots shown use the example data included with the package (for which there is no interesting structure) and as shown require only one or two lines of code to generate.

 ### Automatic computation of QC metrics

 Use the `calculateQCMetrics` function to compute many metrics useful for gene/transcript-level and cell-level QC.
 Metrics computed include number of genes expressed per cell, percentage of expression from control genes (e.g. ERCC spike-ins) and many more.

+### Transcript quantification with `kallisto`

+The `runKallisto` function provides a wrapper to the [`kallisto`](http://pachterlab.github.io/kallisto) software for quantifying transcript abundance from FASTQ files using a pseudo-alignment approach.
+This new approach is extremely fast.
+With `readKallisto`, transcript quantities can be read into a data object in `R`.

 ### Default `plot` for an SCESet object